alan-turing-institute/gateway-middleware/readme.md

 * `/case[?page=N&per_page=N]`: Get a listing of all the cases in the system.
     * `page` gives the page of output that you are requesting.
 The first page is 1 (also the default)
-    * `per_page` gives the number of results per page to return
+    * `per_page` gives the number of results per page to return Rather than returning and error, the pagination will return an empty list when you ask for a page that does not exist (i.e off the end).
+I am not returning any information about whether the next page may or may not exist.
+This is because I am expecting this to be used as part of an infinite scrolling system, where there is no explicit display to the user to ask for more (or if there a button to support error situations, returning no extra data is a valid respose).
 * `/cases/<id>`: Gets the full details for a single case.
 This retreives the entire case and serialises it for the user.